Local’s Guide to Ketchikan

 • Bus-The Silver Line provides access to Saxman Totem Park & Totem Bight State Historical Park, and a free Downtown Shuttle operates May-September.

 • Taxi– Often available near the airport, and around the downtown cruise ship berths, or call for service.
-(Ride-sharing like Uber & Lyft are very limited, and sometimes nonexistent)
+(Ride-sharing like Uber & Lyft are very limited)

 • Rental Car– Recommended for longer stays if you plan to hike or want more flexibility in exploring.